Banner

 3. Signaling Theory and Uncertainty-Bearing Theory

 Frank Knight’s Uncertainty-Bearing Theory states that the entrepreneur’s role is to bear uninsurable risk.
-Signaling Theory provides the behavioral "why" behind this risk-taking.
+Signaling Theory provides the behavioural "why" behind this risk-taking.
 When a founder invests their own life savings, they are not just bearing risk for profit; they are generating a "costly signal" of confidence.
 If the founder refused to bear this uncertainty ("skin in the game"), it would signal to outside investors that the founder possesses negative private information about the venture’s prospects, leading to a collapse in external funding.

 4. Signaling Theory and Social Judgement Theory